 When it comes to customer journey management, software like this can help you:

 - Find ones you didn’t realise were happening

 - Hear customer feedback from every touchpoint

 - Measure the success of those change tactics

 Information like this, both real-time and historical, can not only help you monitor the success of your customer journey management efforts but also provide a list of next steps to try, in order to attain better business outcomes.

 Because of that, you can think of journey analytics as the engine behind an effective customer journey management approach.

-Customer behavior: Bringing it all together
+Customer behaviour: Bringing it all together

 So, in order to drive your desired business outcomes, you need to adopt the right tools.
 Customer experience management platforms, like the one offered by Qualtrics, can help you figure out what your customers are doing, saying, and thinking – and why.

-That information, alongside a much deeper understanding of who your customers actually are, can help you build personalized customer experiences that allow people to effortlessly float from touchpoint to touchpoint in a way that feels tailored to them.
+That information, alongside a much deeper understanding of who your customers actually are, can help you build personalised customer experiences that allow people to effortlessly float from touchpoint to touchpoint in a way that feels tailored to them.